 5. Check for Discount Passes

-There are many websites that offer discount passes to tours and services.
-Among the sites I use, the ones with the most activities in Cappadocia are Get Your Guide and Viator.
-Both are solid, reputable companies that offer tours and activities to many cities around the world, including Cappadocia.
-If you’re looking for deals on tours, transfers, shows, etc., then you may want to search through the Get Your Guide and Viator websites for a list of attractions deals in Cappadocia.
+If you’re looking for deals on pocket wifi rental, tours, transfers, etc., then you may want to search through the Get Your Guide and Viator websites for a list of attractions deals in Cappadocia.
 Here’s a quick look at some of Get Your Guide’s most popular deals in Cappadocia: (pictures borrowed from getyourguide.com)

 6. Get Travel Insurance

 For us, whether or not to get travel insurance depends a lot on where we’re going, how long we’re staying, and what we’ll be doing.
 If all we’re doing is eating sushi in Osaka for a few days, then we may not get it.
 But if we plan on doing physical things, like horseback riding in Cappadocia, then we’ll definitely purchase a policy.
 Check out my article on why we buy travel insurance to help you decide.

 When we do decide to get it, we buy travel insurance from World Nomads because many digital nomads I know recommend them.
 They seem to be one of the best in the business.
 Follow the link to learn more and get a free travel insurance quote from World Nomads.